Minnie Evans: Personal life

-Evans (born Minnie Eva Jones) was born to Ella Jones on December 12, 1892 in Long Creek, Pender County, North Carolina.
-Ella was only thirteen years old at the time.
+Evans (born Minnie Eva Jones) was born to Ella Jones on December 12, 1892 in Long Creek, North Carolina.
+Ella was only 13 years old at the time.
 Evans' biological father, George Moore, left after she was born.
-After Evans was only two months old, she and her mother moved to Wilmington, North Carolina to live with her maternal grandmother, Mary Croom Jones in 1893.
+When Evans was two months old, she and her mother moved to Wilmington, North Carolina, to live with her maternal grandmother, Mary Croom Jones in 1893.
 Evans, like other children her age, had an active imagination at all hours of the day.
-In her case, the whimsical visions she received would keep her up throughout the night, making it so she hardly ever got any rest.
-This lack of sleep tied with her family’s need for her assistance caused her schooling to end at the age of 13.
-Minnie Jones attended school until the sixth grade and in 1903, Minnie Jones, Ella, and Mary Croom Jones moved to Wrightsville Sound which was a town close to Wilmington.
-She attended St. Matthew African Methodist Episcopal Church in Wrightsville Beach, North Carolina.
+In her case, the whimsical visions she received would keep her up throughout the night, so that she hardly ever got any rest.
+This lack of sleep, together with her family's need for her assistance, caused her schooling to end at the age of 13.
+Minnie attended school until the sixth grade and in 1903, she, Ella, and Mary Croom Jones moved to Wrightsville Sound, a town close to Wilmington.
+Minnie attended St. Matthew African Methodist Episcopal Church in Wrightsville Beach, North Carolina.

 In Wrightsville, Ella Jones met her future husband, Joe Kelly, and they married in 1908.
 During this time, Jones worked as a "sounder" selling shellfish door to door.
 In 1908, one of Joe Kelly's daughter's from a previous marriage introduced Minnie Jones to Julius Caesar Evans.
-Minnie Jones, who was sixteen at the time, married Julius (19) that same year.
-The couple had three sons, Elisha Dyer, David Barnes Evans, and George Sheldon Evans.
+Minnie Jones, who was 16 years old at the time, married Julius (aged 19) that same year.
+They got married illegally and Minnie Evans lied about age .The couple had three sons, Elisha Dyer, David Barnes Evans, and George Sheldon Evans.
 Though Evans had many supporters, her husband was not one of them.
-Her husband would often tell her to stop making up visions and to focus on things to maintain the household.
+He would often tell her to stop making up visions and to focus on things to maintain the household.
 He believed her to be going crazy from the art she was creating.

-Beginning in 1916, Minnie Evans was employed as a domestic at the home of her husband's employer, Pembroke Jones, a wealthy industrialist.
-The Evans family lived on Jones's hunting estate, "Pembroke Park," known today as the subdivision Landfall.
+Beginning in 1916, Minnie Evans was employed as a domestic worker at the home of her husband's employer, Pembroke Jones, a wealthy industrialist.
+The Evans family lived on Jones's hunting estate, "Pembroke Park", known today as the subdivision Landfall.
 Pembroke Jones died in 1919 and his wife, Sarah (Sadie) Jones remarried Henry Walters.
 Evans continued to work for Sadie Jones and now Henry Walters, on the Airlie Estate.
 Sadie Jones turned the Airlie Estate into gardens in the early 1900s and it later became one of the most famous gardens of the south.
 After Sadie Jones died, a man named Albert Corbet bought the property in 1948 and assigned Evans to be the gatekeeper and take admission from public visitors.
 She held this position for the rest of her life.
 She retired from her job as the gatekeeper when she was 82 years old in 1974.